-Based on the underlying credit strength of the sponsors and the credit enhancement related to the structure, we assign a credit rating of BBB+ to Nya SFF.
-This is in line with our previous rating for SFF.
-Although we have identified a number of improvements in the general structure, some items are becoming weaker.
-On the positive side, we note, for example, the stronger sector and geographical diversification.
-On the negative side, we note, for example, that 100% mortgage certificates are not required at inception.
+Based on the underlying credit strength of the sponsors and the credit enhancement related to the structure, we assign a credit rating of BBB+ to nSFF.
+This is in line with our previous rating for Svensk FastighetsFinansiering (SFF).
+Although we have identified a number of improvements in the general structure, some items are weaker.
+On the positive side, we note, e.g., the stronger sector and geographical diversification.
+On the negative side, we note, e.g., that 100% mortgage certificates are not required at inception.
 As all pledged assets are pooled and any of these could be disposed of in a constraint situation, the effective rating is estimated to be BB+ in the pool, reflecting the two stronger sponsors.
-Adding the credit enhancement in the structure (e.g. mortgage certificates, cash reserve, guarantees, springing lien and shares in borrowers) a three notch upgrade is motivated.
+Adding the credit enhancement in the structure (e.g. mortgage certificates, cash reserve, guarantees, springing lien and shares in borrowers) a three notch upgrade is however motivated.